longturn/freeciv21/docs/Manuals/Game/message-options.rst

   * Event Name: ``E_ENEMY_DIPLOMAT_SABOTAGE``

 Enemy Diplomat: Suitcase Nuke
-  An enemy's :unit:`Spy` was successful in deploying a suitcase tactical :unit:`Nuclear` device in a targeted city.
+  An enemy's :unit:`Spy` was successful in deploying a suitcase tactical nuclear device in a targeted city.

   * Default: Mes